lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 support.
 The difference from the main case is in steps #1-#4.
 Rather than the user having to type in their email address, they'll select it from a list.
-Subsequent to this, the same flow as above applies (and varies depending on whether the user has an exisiting session.
+Subsequent to this, the same flow as above applies (and varies depending on whether the user has an exisiting session).

 ## Primary IdP Responsibilities